-The BC government created the Provincial Tuition Waiver Program to improve access to education for former youth in care.
+The BC government created the Provincial Tuition Waiver Program (PTWP) to improve access to education for former youth in care.
 As of August 1, 2023, the BC government has made the Provincial Tuition Waiver Program available for former youth in care of any age.

 If you qualify:

 - Apply for admission to Capilano University.

 - Download and complete the Provincial Tuition Waiver Program Application Form (pdf).
 This application form allows us to validate your eligibility for funding with the Ministry of Children & Family Development (MCFD).

 - We’ll let you know when you’ve been approved.